When Your Eye Feels Heavy: Recognizing Symptoms and Seeking Relief

 Furthermore, tweak your digital devices for comfort by enlarging text size, adjusting color temperature settings, and positioning monitors to reduce glare and facilitate easy viewing.
 Remember, an environment that fails to account for the unique needs of your eyes can exacerbate strain and related pain behind the eyes.

-The Role of Artificial Tears And Eye Drops
+The Role of Artificial Tears and Eye Drops

 In the dry deserts of our blink-deprived workdays, artificial tears serve as a haven.
 These lubricants, containing demulcents like carboxymethylcellulose and glycerin, provide a protective barrier that can refresh and alleviate the gritty, burning sensations of dry eyes.
 Regular use of artificial tears can maintain moisture on the eye’s surface, warding off the onset or recurrence of dry eyes and their associated heaviness.